Still Accelerating: Type Ia supernova cosmology is robust to host galaxy age evolution: Modelling supernova--host-galaxy relationships as a function of redshift

 \section{Modelling supernova--host-galaxy relationships as a function of redshift}

 In the previous section we showed how modern SN Ia cosmology analyses incorporate host galaxy environmental dependencies in SN Ia standardization.
 When these are included, we find no empirical evidence for any signatures of the effects proposed by \citetalias{son_strong_2025}.
-In this section we use a complementary approach and model the redshift evolution of SN Ia host galaxy properties to show what realistic or empirically motivated changes in host age, SN progenitor age, or stellar mass, are allowed by observations.
+In this section we use a complementary approach using a detailed, empirically calibrated model of the redshift evolution of SN Ia host galaxy properties to show what redshift-dependent changes in host age, SN progenitor age, or stellar mass, are allowed by observations.
 We show that these are far weaker than those suggested by \citetalias{son_strong_2025}.